Mchapariniya/dava-pipeline/README.md

-# DAVA — Data Audio/Video Analysis
+# DAVA: Data Audio/Video Analysis

-Local, end-to-end pipeline that turns a recording into a transcribed, diarized, annotated and **searchable** document — with an ELAN export for linguistic work and a semantic, cross-lingual (DE/EN/FR) Q&A that cites audio timestamps.
+Local, end-to-end pipeline that turns a recording into a transcribed, diarized, annotated and **searchable** document, with an ELAN export for linguistic work and a semantic, cross-lingual (DE/EN/FR) Q&A that cites audio timestamps.
 No external APIs; generation runs on a local Ollama model.